Mersch sees ECB starting supervision role in late 2014

-HACHENBURG, Germany, June 27 European Central Bank policymaker Yves Mersch said on Thursday he expected the ECB to begin its new banking supervision role, the first step towards banking union in the euro zone, late next year.
+HACHENBURG, Germany European Central Bank policymaker Yves Mersch said on Thursday he expected the ECB to begin its new banking supervision role, the first step towards banking union in the euro zone, late next year.

 Euro zone leaders agreed a year ago that the ECB would take over the supervision of banks in the 17 countries sharing the euro to better deal with large, cross-border institutions whose failure could damage the euro zone.